 Minn.
 Stat.
-Section CONFLICTS OF INTEREST Yes No Workpaper Reference § 123B.195 6.
-E mployment Contracts with School Board Members the interested officer was a school board member and an employee of the chool district: a.
+CONFLICTS OF INTEREST Workpaper Section Yes No Reference § 123B.195 6.
+Employment Contracts with School Board Members ş 123B.173 0.
+Employment Conducts with School Board Memoers If the interested officer was a school board member and an employee of the school district: a.
 Was the employment contract not reasonably anticipated to exceed \$8,000 during the fiscal year? b.
 Was the contract entered into or renewed at a meeting where all board members were present and was the contract approved by a majority? § 471.88, subd.
 12 6.
-C ontract for Construction Materials or Services an interested officer contracted with the school district to provide onstruction materials or services, or both: a.
+Contract for Construction Materials or Services If an interested officer contracted with the school district to provide construction materials or services, or both: a.
 Was the contract done by a sealed bid process? b.
 Does the unit have a population of 1,000 or less according to the last federal census? c.
 When the question of the contract came before the school board for consideration, did the officer refrain from voting? § 471.88, subd.
 13 7.
-C ontract for Renting Space a public officer rented space in a public facility, was the rate ommensurate with that paid by other members of the public? § 471.88, subd.
+Contract for Renting Space If a public officer rented space in a public facility, was the rate commensurate with that paid by other members of the public? § 471.88, subd.
 21 8.
-So chool Board Member Spouse/Employee Class su a : local school board may contract with a class of school district employees ach as teachers or custodians where the spouse of a school board member is member of the class of employees contracting with the school board.
-If its occurred: a.
+School Board Member Spouse/Employee Class A local school board may contract with a class of school district employees such as teachers or custodians where the spouse of a school board member is a member of the class of employees contracting with the school board.
+If this occurred: a.
 Did the employee spouse receive no special monetary or other benefit that is substantially different from the benefits that other members of the class receive under the employment contract? b.
-In addition, did the school board: (1) have a majority of disinterested school board members vote to approve the contract, (2) direct the school board member spouse to abstain from voting to approve the contract, and (3) publicly set out the essential facts of the contract at the meeting where the contract is approved?
+In addition, did the school board: have a majority of disinterested school board members vote to approve the contract, (2) direct the school board member spouse to abstain from voting to approve the contract, and (3) publicly set out the essential facts of the contract at the meeting where the contract is approved?